uviclibraries/nvivo-advanced/act-2-cases.md

     <img src="images/act-2/14-1.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 15. Create the following attributes to practice.
-Please note that you can add as many attributes as you want and as many **ATTRIBUTES PROPERTIES** as you wish.
+Please note that you can add as many attributes as you want and as many **ATTRIBUTE PROPERTIES** as you wish.

     -   **GENDER** (male, female, transgender male, transgender female, other)
     -   **INCOME LEVEL** (low, medium, high)